88plug/awesome-akash/subspace/README.md

 - **Community-Owned**: Help shape the future of an open and inclusive Web3.
 - **Fair Rewards**: Low barriers to entry ensure everyone can participate and earn fair rewards.

-## Minimum Hardware Requirements
+## Minimum Farmer Hardware Requirements

-- 4 dedicated CPU cores
+- 16 dedicated CPU cores
 - 8GB of RAM
 - 100GB of hard drive space